jdesbonnet/RCWL-0516/README.md

 This video from [The Signal Path](https://www.youtube.com/user/TheSignalPathBlog/featured) explains the operation of a similar module (CDM324) in great detail:  https://www.youtube.com/watch?v=5vqSX40seqA

+This video from DroneBot Workshop is a good tutorial specifically for the RCWL-0516 module: https://www.youtube.com/watch?v=IJoPkKlxFXA  (thanks for that tip [underwoodblog](https://github.com/underwoodblog) !)

 ## Updates

+14 May 2019: More main page content updates.

 21 Aug 2018: Added link to The Signal Path video explaing operation of similar module: https://www.youtube.com/watch?v=5vqSX40seqA